franleplant/SuperRegularExpression/README.md

 ```

 The mini framework is tested using [Tape][1], run `npm test` to test it,
-and, inspect `test.js` to see what the Library can offer to your needs.
+and, inspect `test.js` to see what the Library can offer.

 This is an extract of `test.js`